fetchai/agents-aea/docs/raspberry-set-up.md

 ## Preparing the Raspberry Pi

-The easiest and recommended way to get started is to download and unzip our custom <a href="https://github.com/fetchai/aea-raspberry-pi/aea_rpi.img.tar.gz" target="_blank">AEA Raspberry Pi Image</a>, which includes the AEA installation as well as the most common dependencies.
+The easiest and recommended way to get started is to download and unzip our custom <a href="https://storage.googleapis.com/fetch-ai-aea-images/aea_rpi.img.tar.gz" target="_blank">AEA Raspberry Pi Image</a>, which includes the AEA installation as well as the most common dependencies.

 However, you can also do the installation manually, and if you have a new Raspberry Pi, you can boot the system using the included SD card and skip the next section.

 ## Raspberry Pi Imager

-Raspberry Pi Imager is a way to create an SD card for easy operating system installation on a Raspberry Pi.
+Raspberry Pi Imager is a way to write to an SD card for easy installation on a Raspberry Pi.

 First download the tool from <a href="https://www.raspberrypi.com/software/" target="_blank">this link</a>.